petedodd/pilsner/README.md

 -   special events called "initialize" and "finalize" are called for everyone at the start and end.
 NB do not try to use these as names of other events
 -   NB all eligibility/guard logic for events is the responsibility of the user!
 Nothing is assumed.

-For the simple exponential time-to-death or time-to-infection model we consider, the logit defines the events as follows:
+For the simple exponential time-to-death or time-to-infection model we consider, the logic would be defined for the events as follows:

 ``` {.cpp}
     if(ev.what=="initialize"){                                             // set up death/infection